‘Days Of Our Lives’ Spoilers: Is Deimos Behind Sonny’s Fate?

-Days of Our Lives spoilers have arrived and it looks like we have a ton to unpack in terms of spoilers.
+Days of Our Lives spoilers have arrived, and it looks like we have a ton to unpack.
 As Days of Our Lives fans know, Deimos is still after the key and will do anything to obtain it.
 That said, Celeb Dirty Laundry reports that the key he is looking for isn’t exactly an object like everyone suspects, but there are other pressing matters to deal with right now on Days of Our Lives.

 As Days of Our Lives, viewers have seen, in recent episodes, Deimos’ dark side is officially out again, and he’s been targeting a few characters, including Dario and Sonny.
 Also, let’s not forget that he also locked up Gabi and Chad.
-In a recent spoilers post by The Inquisitr, we stated that Dario’s life is in grave danger after he put a hit on Deimos’ life, but is it Sonny that’s in big trouble now?
+In a recent spoilers post by the Inquisitr, we stated that Dario’s life is in grave danger after he put a hit on Deimos’ life, but is it Sonny that’s in big trouble now?

 Recent Days of Our Lives spoilers state that Sonny has had enough of Days evil baddie and chose to expose him.
 Sonny has gotten in Nicole’s ear about how Deimos really hasn’t changed his ways, and if there’s anything that can get that dark side out, it’s Nicole.
 Now that he’s on the outs with Nicole he might look back and find this particular move unforgivable.
-Then again, he also had a lot of targets to deal with and Sonny is just one name on a very long list.
+Then again, he also had a lot of targets to deal with, and Sonny is just one name on a very long list.

 With that in mind, new Days of Our Lives news indicates that Sonny might have been kidnapped and it’s very likely that Deimos has something to do with it.
 Spoilers state that Sonny returns from Prague with Paul, but not all is well when his mother, Adrienne finds Paul knocked unconscious and realizes that Sonny is missing.
 It’s said that Adrienne is going to confront Deimos when her son goes missing, but he’s not going to have any answers for her.
 Spoilers hinted that this might be the work of Andre, Eduardo, and Kate, but that’s up in the air as well.